Audience targeting is one of the most important aspects of digital marketing.

 Let’s assume at this point you have an idea of your target audience and want to launch an ad campaign.

-It’s important you carefully test your audience to understand which group perform best to increase your ROI or ROAS.
+It’s important you carefully test your audience to understand which group performs best to increase your ROI or ROAS.

 This is to ensure you identify the best performing audience to target them more rather than targeting a large audience that will not perform very well and also cost you more.